-At MEK Review, we often hear concerns from parents that go something like this: My child is receiving 90% or higher on homework but can’t seem to replicate that during in-class quizzes and tests.
+At MEK Review, we often hear concerns from parents that go something like this: My child is receiving 90% or higher on homework but is getting low test scores.

 This can be frustrating for students and parents alike who want to know why this is happening and how they can fix it.

 Let’s start with why this happens in the first place.

 Most teachers assign homework with the idea that students will spend around 30 minutes completing the assignment.
 In reality, some students actually take several hours to complete an assignment.